scriptotek/library-sql/_episodes/03-aggregation.md

 the number of journals in a view, we can write

 ~~~
-CREATE VIEW journal_counts AS
+CREATE VIEW journal_counts AS SELECT issns, COUNT( * ) FROM articles GROUP BY issns;
-SELECT issns, COUNT(*)
-FROM articles
-GROUP BY issns;
 ~~~
 {: .sql}

 Now, we will be able to access these results with a much shorter notation:

 ~~~
-SELECT *
-FROM journal_counts;
+SELECT * FROM journal_counts;
 ~~~
 {: .sql}

-Assuming we do not need this view anymore, we can remove it from the database almost as we would a table:
+Assuming we do not need this view anymore, we can remove it from the database:

 ~~~
 DROP VIEW journal_counts;
 ~~~
 {: .sql}

-You can also add a view using _Create View_ in the _View_ menu and see the results in the _Views_ tab just like a table

 > ## Challenge
 >